wondertyrant-creator/Online-Retail-Analysis/INSIGHTS.md

 | 2011-11 | £346,717 | £1,109,033 | 23.8% |
 | 2011-12 | £120,230 | £501,724 | 19.3% |

-**Key findings:**
+**Findings:**
-- Guest revenue share ranged from 10.4% (September and October) to 31.2% (December 2010)
+- Guest revenue share ranged from 10.4% to 31.2% across the period — the variation month to month is notable but there is not enough data to identify a trend
-- The November 2011 spike in guest revenue (£346k, 23.8%) is unusual — worth investigating whether this was driven by a specific product or campaign
-- Guest share was lowest during peak Q4 months (September and October) when identified customers drove the growth
-- Without CustomerIDs, guest buyers cannot be tracked for retention, remarketing, or lifetime value analysis
+- Without CustomerIDs, guest buyers cannot be tracked for retention, lifetime value, or remarketing

-**Recommendation:** Introduce account creation incentives at checkout — a discount, early access, or loyalty points.
-Converting guest buyers to account holders would make retention analysis more complete and unlock remarketing options for a segment currently invisible to CRM.

 ---

-## 10. Returns and Cancellations
+## 10. Cancellations

 **View:** `vw_returns_overview`